espressif/esp-skainet/components/perf_tester/README.md

-Perf tester is used to test esp-skianet performance.
+Perf tester is used to test esp-skainet performance.
 Currently, it support wakenet and multinet test.
 Perf tester use [console](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/console.html) component to develop an interactive console over serial port.
 The commands list are as follows:
 ```
 help